wasih790/Alzheimer_Image_Classification/README.md

 - AUC: 0.8801

 #### Hyperparameter Tuning with Keras Tuner
 - The Keras Tuner library was used to find the optimal set of hyperparameters for the TensorFlow models.
-Hyperband tuning algorithm was employed in a for loop to create models with 2 to 20 layers, each with 32 to 512 units.
+The Hyperband tuning algorithm was employed in a for loop to create models with 2 to 20 layers, each with 32 to 512 units.
 The best model achieved an accuracy of 0.8075 and can be found in the 'Keras Tuner' folder.

 ### Tools/Methodologies
 Python Libraries: NumPy, Os, TensorFlow, Keras, Sklearn